quillcontent/qapi/source/index.md

 Parameter | Description
 --------- | ------- | -----------
-ID | The ID of your group of content deliverables.
+ID | The ID of your group of content deliverables

 ### Response Properties

 Property | Description
 --------- | ------- | -----------
 data | The primary data response from the Quill Platform which is an array data structure.
-This array contains all your apporved content for the provided ID. meta | The meta data reponse from the Quill Platform contains usful supplimental data such as pagination information.
+This array contains all your apporved content for the provided ID meta | The meta data reponse from the Quill Platform contains usful supplimental data such as pagination information

 # Pagination